From BR Bullpen

 A shoulder injury caused Braden to miss the first three months of 2006.
 He returned to go 4-0 with a 4.10 ERA between three stops.
 To get some more action in, he pitched winter ball and had a 3-1, 1.34 record for the Indios de Mayaguez.
 Had he qualified, he would have been second in the Puerto Rican Winter League in ERA behind only Bruce Chen.

 Braden moved up the ranks in 2007, making up for his missed year.
 He was 1-0 with a 2.25 ERA for Midland and 2-3 with a 2.95 ERA for the Sacramento River Cats, giving up a .201 average and fanning 87 in 76 innings between the two stops.
-He fanned 17 Colorado Springs Sky Sox on August 27 during a 3-hit shutout.
+He fanned 17 Colorado Springs Sky Sox on August 27th during a three-hit shutout.
 He had five separate call-ups to Oakland that year.
-He won his Major League debut with the Oakland Athletics by allowing one run in six innings to the Baltimore Orioles on April 24, 2007 - the 10th A's rookie to make his MLB debut as a starting pitcher and get the victory - but was just 1-8 with a 6.72 ERA overall for the 2007 Athletics, finishing third-highest in Oakland annals in ERA for a hurler with 70+ innings.
+He won his Major League debut with the Athletics by allowing one run in six innings to the Baltimore Orioles on April 24, 2007 - the 10th A's rookie to make his MLB debut as a starting pitcher and get the victory - but was just 1-8 with a 6.72 ERA overall for the team, finishing third-highest in Oakland annals in ERA for a hurler with 70+ innings.
 He had the fourth-worst winning percentage in Oakland history.